junwatu/automated-content-generation/blogs/README.md

 Enhancing engagement with our content becomes significantly more effective when we supplement our thematic material with corresponding images.
 With the aid of text-to-image AI technologies such as Stable Diffusion, we can easily generate images that match specified topics.

 As mentioned earlier, we employ third-party services like [deep.ai](https://deep.ai) which utilizes Stable Diffusion internally to generate images from text.

-Understanding the code is straightforward:
+Understanding the code to generate image from a text is straightforward:

 ```js
 /**